AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/scoring-ml-model.md

 ## Import and discover nodes

 Start by importing all the required packages for your model.
+Make sure any packages you plan on using for node authoring are imported.

 >[!NOTE]
 >Your list of imports might differ based on what model you made.